MatiasCarabella/NASCAR-website/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
-- University Course Instructor and Teaching Assistants
+- University course professor and teaching assistants
 - NASCAR for providing inspiration and data for the project
 - Open source libraries and tools used in this project